Kory Tarpenning

 Kory Merrill Tarpenning (born February 27, 1962) is an American retired pole vaulter best known for finishing fourth at the 1992 Summer Olympics in Barcelona, having previously competed at the 1988 Summer Olympics in Seoul.

 Biography

+Tarpenning competed for Linn-Benton Community College and for the Oregon Ducks track and field team in the NCAA and was an All-American in 1984.

 Tarpenning won the British AAA Championships title in the pole vault event at the 1985 AAA Championships.